trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 The NetSuite integration allows users to apply a tax rate and amount to each expense.
 To do this, import Tax Groups from NetSuite:
 1. In NetSuite, head to _Setup > Accounting > Tax Groups_
-2. Once imported, go to the NetSuite connection configuration page in Expensify (under **Settings > Workspaces > Group > _[Workspace Name]_ > Connection > NetSuite > Coding**), refresh the subsidiary list, and the Tax option will appear
+2. Once imported, go to the NetSuite connection configuration page in Ieatta (under **Settings > Workspaces > Group > _[Workspace Name]_ > Connection > NetSuite > Coding**), refresh the subsidiary list, and the Tax option will appear
 3. From there, enable Tax
 4. Click **Save**
 5. Sync the connection
-6. All Tax Groups for the connected NetSuite subsidiary will be imported to Expensify as taxes.
+6. All Tax Groups for the connected NetSuite subsidiary will be imported to Ieatta as taxes.
 7. After syncing, go to **Settings > Workspace > Group > _[Workspace Name]_ > Tax** to see the tax groups imported from NetSuite
 8. Use the turn on/off button to choose which taxes to make available to your employees
 9. Select a default tax to apply to the workspace (that tax rate will automatically apply to all new expenses)